merellois/Archive/README.md

 ### Results
 https://youtu.be/sVrxxTUw4f8

-## Transcoding : Enviroment objects react on sound
+## Enviroment objects react on sound
 ### Description
 I created water and trees that move on the sound of the record.
 The objects can be a part of a world where you experience the Vietnam war, through the interaction with your environment.